kstenerud/concise-text-encoding/cte-specification.md

 URIs have the encoding type `u`.

-Note: Percent-encoding sequences within URIs are NOT interpreted; they are passed through as-is.
+Note: Percent-encoding sequences within URIs must not be interpreted; they must be passed through as-is.

 #### Examples